 Visual elements provide context for the presented data.
 For example, use visual cues and clear labels to ensure that the information is properly presented.
 Each section of the dashboard, infographic, or display should include helpful explanatory titles.
 The titles draw the readers in and help them scan for the most relevant information.

-Additionally, it is easy to get carried away adding visual elements to a display.
+Additionally, it is easy to get carried away by adding visual elements to a display.
 Cluttered visuals decrease the value of big data visualization.
 Keep it simple and easy to read.

 3. Establish Goals for the Visualization